Education and information are crucial factors in the management of infectious disease. The distinction between the disease and the epidemic is key.

 Figure 11 - Daily number of newly confirmed cases reported in United Kingdom since January 10, 2020.

 Figure 12 - Daily number of newly confirmed cases reported in United States since January 10, 2020.
-As of May 10, 2020, United States changed their standards of diagnosing COVID-19 and their cases were adjusted to 1,245,775.

 Ultimately the impact of this disease on the population will be driven by the evolution of the epidemic.
 Excessive focus on the disease has the potential to distort real risk and significantly increase anxiety for the reasons previously discussed.

 Information and education are key factors in the management of infectious disease.
 We have discussed the importance of having an anchor against which to measure risk.
 We have chosen influenza as a known entity against which to compare risks.
 COVID-19 is not a type of influenza and we are certainly not down playing its importance.
 Currently this disease seems to be more severe.
 Until we know the number of mild cases we cannot be certain about the relative severity on a case by case basis.
 Influenza has an infection fatality rate (IFR) of approximately 0.01%.
 A recent meta-analysis of serology studies estimated the IFR for COVID-19 to be 0.02 - 0.4%.